leshawn-rice/simple-login-app/README.md

 ### Unit tests for classes have been added!

-# Future Updates:
+# Update 2.0!

-### Future versions will include integration tests
+### Integration tests for view functions have been added!